me3zaAKAgoat/dtb-legacy/README.md

 - When a week is ended the current week id of the user is turned to Null.
 - Statistics page will provide:
   - graph showing the progress through the weeks.
-  - way to access frozen state (read-only) of older weeks.
+  - A way to access older weeks.
   - emotional/mental well-being graph pulled from stamp maker at end of week.
-  -
+- When an end-the-week action is initiated>
+  - the user current week key should be switched to null.
+  - a modal asking for the emotinal overall satisifaction and notes about the week should show up to the user.
+    - this modal can NOT be skipped by mistake and should appear WHENEVER the app is running until the user intentionally skips it.

 ## The database structures: